fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 82: سُورَةُ الانفِطَارِ (Al-Infitaar) - 17**
+**Surah 71: سُورَةُ نُوحٍ (Nooh) - 25**

-And what could make thee conceive what that Judgment Day will be?
+And so, because of their sins, they were drowned [in the great flood], and were doomed to suffer the fire [of the hereafter]; and they found none who could succour them against God.
  <!--END_SECTION:quran-->